davidedomini/experiments-2025-acsos-marl-for-swarming-behaviors/README.md

 ### Running the experiments
 * To run the complete process: `docker-compose up --build`
-* Since learning may require a huge amount of time depending on which machine experiments are run to complete, we provided already trained models to run only the tests, in this case:
+* Since learning may require a huge amount of time depending on which machine experiments are run, we provided already trained models to run only the tests, in this case:
   * `docker compose run --no-deps test-goto-position` or
   * `docker compose run --no-deps test-obstacle-avoidance`